STATE OF Hawaiʻi AND FEDERAL INCENTIVES

 Corporate Depreciation (Modified Accelerated Cost-Recovery System)

 The Consolidated Appropriations Act, signed in December 2015, extended the “placed in service” deadline for bonus depreciation.
 Equipment placed in service before January 1, 2018, can qualify for 50% bonus depreciation.
-Equipment placed in service during 2018 can qualify for 40% bonus depreciation.
+Equipment placed in service during 2018 can qualify for a 40% bonus depreciation.
 And equipment placed in service during 2019 can qualify for 30% bonus depreciation.
-Under the federal Modified Accelerated Cost-Recovery System (MACRS), businesses may recover investments in certain property through depreciation deductions.
+Under the federal Modified Accelerated Cost-Recovery System (MACRS), businesses may recover investments in certain properties through depreciation deductions.
 The MACRS establishes a set of class lives for various types of property, ranging from three to 50 years, over which the property may be depreciated.
-A number of renewable energy technologies are classified as five-year property (26 USC § 168(e)(3)(B)(vi)) under the MACRS, which refers to 26 USC § 48(a)(3)(A), often known as the energy investment tax credit or ITC to define eligible property.
-Such property currently includes:
+A number of renewable energy technologies are classified as five-year property (26 USC § 168(e)(3)(B)(vi)) under the MACRS, which refers to 26 USC § 48(a)(3)(A), often known as the energy investment tax credit or ITC to define the eligible property.
+Such properties currently includes